Asavarkhul/mvvmApp/README.md

 This layer is responsible of calling the `Network` layer (will be implemented later), and managing the data from it, in order to present it to the viewModel.

-On the top of each repository, a protocol `RepositoryType` will allow us to test every method 💪.
+You can see that on the top of each repository, a protocol `RepositoryType` will allow us to test every method 💪.

 #### ViewModel: